Killing of Markeis McGlockton: Markeis McGlockton

 Markeis Deon McGlockton (March 28, 1990 – July 19, 2018) grew up in Clearwater, Florida, and formerly lived in St. Petersburg.
 Within Pinellas County Schools, McGlockton attended middle school in St. Petersburg; and attended Boca Ciega High School but later dropped out.

 In 2009, McGlockton met Britany Jacobs through a friend while she was a student at Dunedin High School.
 The couple had three children together during his lifetime.
 Jacobs publicly revealed her pregnancy with their fourth child in December 2018.

 McGlockton used to work at Burger King.
 He later worked nights as a clerk at a 7-Eleven until his death.
 While Jacobs worked in the daytime as a certified nursing assistant, McGlockton was a stay-at-home dad for their children.

 Michael Drejka

 Michael Andrew Drejka (born August 5, 1970) originally lived in Delaware.
 His father was a Delaware State Trooper.
 He had a concealed carry license.
 Drejka worked for Asplundh Tree Expert Company as a tree-trimmer and often performed cleanup work.
 He quit the tree-trimming business in 2007 and lived with his girlfriend Cara Lynne Brooks.
 In 2010, Drejka moved to Pinellas County, where he got married.
-He later worked as an Uber driver until problems with his vehicle forced him to quit.
+He reported himself as retired.